Riccardo Polosa: Research projects and scientific contributions on diabetes, smoking, and digital health (Quit smoking app)

 As CoEHAR founder and scientific director, Polosa invests in scientific and technological innovation to promote and evaluate effective and less harmful solutions than combustible smoking.
-He has led innovative research projects which, through the development of apps, provide daily support for diabetic patients to quit smoking.
-First of all, the Diasmoke Project.
+He has led research projects which, through the development of apps, provide daily support for diabetic patients to quit smoking, such as the Diasmoke Project.

 DIASMOKE (Assessing the impact of combustion free-nicotine delivery technologies in Diabetic Smokers) is an international, multicenter, open-label randomized controlled study designed to determine whether diabetic smokers switching to combustion-free nicotine delivery systems (C-F NDS) experience measurable improvement in cardiovascular risk parameters as a consequence of avoiding exposure to cigarette smoke toxicants.

 This study aims to test the hypothesis that avoiding exposure to cigarette smoke toxicants may translate to measurable improvement in cardiovascular risk factors and functional parameters when type 2 diabetes mellitus patients who smoke switch to alternative products compared with diabetic patients who continue to smoke conventional tobacco products.